wxn151/Analyzer-python-script/README.md

-# 🧪 Python SOLID Analyzer
+🧪 Python Analyzer
 --
-This script reads a Python source file (.py) and checks for basic violations of the SOLID principles.
+This script reads a Python source file (.py) and checks potentially exploitable behaviors, such as eval usage, command execution, or insecure file access.

-## 📦 HOW TO USE IT
+### 📦 HOW TO USE IT

 Place the script you want to analyze in the same folder, then run from the terminal: